Verizon shows off 5G-connected robots at Barcelona conference

 Connected, smarter robots are considered crucial to making areas such as factory floors more efficient through automation, with remote monitoring cutting costs and the need for plant infrastructure.

-“I’m happy to report that neither engineers nor robots were harmed in the process,” Qureishi said.
+“I’m happy to report that neither engineers nor robots were harmed in the process,” Qureshi said.

 The market for the global 5G in the cloud is expected to reach $10.6 billion by 2028, growing at 79.2% annually, Research and Markets stated in a recent report.